observablehq/framework/docs/loaders.md

 ## Building

 A data loader is run during build if and only if its corresponding output file is referenced in at least one page.
-The CLI does _not_ scour the source directory (typically `docs`) for data loaders.
+The CLI does not scour the source root (`docs`) for data loaders.

 The data loader cache is respected during build.
 This allows you to bypass some or all data loaders during build, if the previously built data is still fresh.
 To force the CLI to use the data loader cache, ensure that the modification times of the cache are greater than those of the data loaders, say by using `touch` on all files in the cache.